gjn/mf-chsdi/chsdi/public/doc/source/api/sdiapiexamples5.rst

 file is not hosted on the same host, you'll have to use a proxy and to set ``OpenLayers.ProxyHost`` accordingly.
 See `ProxyHost <http://trac.osgeo.org/openlayers/wiki/FrequentlyAskedQuestions#ProxyHost>`_ for more details.

+The KML file has to be compliant with OGC KML standard.
+Please validate your file first with the official `KML Validator <http://kmlvalidator.com>`_ http://kmlvalidator.com (does work only with IE).

 .. raw:: html

    <body>